Unstructured-IO/pipeline-sec-filings/README.md

 You can also pass in custom section regex patterns using the `section_regex` parameter.
-For example you can run the following command to request the risk factors section:
+For example, you can run the following command to request the risk factors section:

 ```
 curl -X 'POST' \